Skip to content

 2. build-wheel — builds the Python wheel via uv build --wheel (platform-independent).

-3. build-rpm — builds an RPM inside a Fedora container using packaging/build-rpm.sh.
+3. build-rpm (×2) — builds RPMs inside a Fedora container for x86_64 (ubuntu-latest) and aarch64 (ubuntu-24.04-arm) using packaging/build-rpm.sh.

-4. build-deb — builds a .deb on Ubuntu using packaging/build-deb.sh.
+4. build-deb (×2) — builds .deb packages on Ubuntu for amd64 (ubuntu-latest) and arm64 (ubuntu-24.04-arm) using packaging/build-deb.sh.

 See docs/ways-of-working.md for the full release step-by-step.